noteduard33/example-react-fastapi-axios/README.md

 Video Tutorial
 --------------

-For a visual guide, check out my YouTube video on how to run this bot: (soon)
+For a visual guide, check out my YouTube video on how to run this bot: ((https://youtu.be/MdJZmnHjRhY?si=RQzQSYSNztIhP3W4))

 How to connect frontend(react) to backend(fastapi)
 ---------------------------------------------